Whether you're a seasoned professional or its your first time visiting Mt Hotham, here are a couple of things you should know before you head up!

 Let someone know before you go.
 Check in when you return.
 Trip Intention forms are widely available from resort administration offices and police stations.

 Always check your equipment before using it.
-Prior to the winter season have your equipment serviced and checked.

 The Alpine environment is fragile.
 Please treat it with care and respect, so that others may enjoy it after you.
 Make sure you use waste and recycling bins.
 Please DO NOT discard cigarette butts, general litter, apple cores etc into our alpine environment, this pollutes higher catchment waterways.
+Whatever you take out with you should return with you.

 See what's on